Nlewi-glitch089/DataDrift/README.md

 # DataDrift
-A simple program that allows for one to receive a password so they can find out when their package will arrive.
+A simple program that allows for one to receive a password so they can find out when their package will arrive using an location API.

 Purpose/Problem Statement - What does your program do?
 What problem/need is it addressing?
 Target Audience - Who is this for? (ex: students, gamers, young adults, etc.)